Truist: History of Southern National Bank

 In 1897, the Bank of Lumberton was started by Angus Mclean in Lumberton, North Carolina, the predecessor of Southern National.
-The founding board members of the bank were Angus Mclean, Thomas McNeill, R.D.
-Caswell, C.B.
-Townsend, S.A.
-Edmund, R.L.
-Steele, W.L.F.
-Steel, T.C.
-Guthrie, H.B.
-Jennings.
+The founding board members of the bank were Angus Mclean, Thomas McNeill, R. D. Caswell, C. B. Townsend, S. A. Edmund, R. L. Steele, W. L. F. Steel, T. C. Guthrie, and H. B. Jennings.
 The board was composed of members from Lumberton, Rockingham, North Carolina, and Bennettsville, South Carolina.
 Thomas McNeill was selected to be the bank's first president.
 He resigned a year later, when he was appointed as a judge.
 After McNeill resigned Mclean became president.
 Mclean did not simply view himself as a banker, he wanted to build companies that had a good return on their investment, created jobs, and benefited the communities they operated within.
 In 1955 Hector MacLean, Angus Mclean's son, was named president.
-The Bank of Lumberton changed its names to Southern National Bank in 1959.
+The Bank of Lumberton changed its name to Southern National Bank in 1959.

 In 1979, the Carolina State Bank of Gastonia, started in 1971, became part of Southern National.
 In 1982, Southern National took over Winston-Salem-based Forsyth Bank & Trust, led by Glenn Orr.

 In 1985, Southern National had assets of $1.5 billion.
 With the purchase of a former Northwestern Bank branch in Hickory, which had to be sold after the First Union-Northwestern merger, Southern National had 99 branches in 26 counties.
 In 1986, Southern National Corporation entered South Carolina with the $10 million purchase of Horry County National Bank of Loris.
 Later that year, Southern National announced the $5.6 million purchase of First Palmetto Bancshares Corp. of Columbia and the $9.75 million purchase of Capital Bank and Trust Co. of Belton.
 At the time, Southern National was North Carolina's seventh-largest banking company.
 Also in 1986, Southern National sold its Southern National Mortgage Co. to NCNB for an estimated $7 million.
 Southern National had not intended to sell the business but NCNB made a good offer, and the bank could use the money for its South Carolina purchases.
 NCNB had exited the mortgage business in 1981 to concentrate on interstate banking, though NCNB bought Bank of North Carolina in 1982 and sold that bank's mortgages to Southern National.
 In May 1989, Southern National announced its purchase of Allied Bankshares Inc. of Thomson, Georgia.
 The $59 million deal fell apart but would have been the first acquisition of a Georgia bank by a mid-sized N.C. bank.
 Another failed deal in 1990 would have given Southern National $1 billion in South Carolina assets and 53 offices in the state.
 NBSC had $540 million in assets, while Southern National Corp. had $3.4 billion and was N.C.'s fifth largest bank holding company.
 NBSC shareholders objected to the $53 million deal.